 Be the first to learn about new tours & upcoming events.
 Get inside info on destinations, preparing for your tour, training and nutrition - plus get in on special pricing on select tour dates! *Bicycle Adventures does not sell or give out your personal information.

 Two wheels.
 Four mountains.
 Eight days.
 A million memories.
 Crafted for solid cyclists, our bicycle tour of four volcanoes is not for the faint of heart, but it's infinitely rewarding.
 You'll immerse yourself in the ultimate Cascade Mountain bicycle experience, riding through vast reaches of dense forests, along sparkling rivers, past snow-crowned summits, wildflower-strewn meadows and volcanic moonscapes - some of the Pacific Northwest's most dramatic terrain.

 Start on Saturday morning with a complimentary ride in our van from Seattle over the Cascade Mountains.
 Begin cycling on the eastern slope of the Cascades, following country roads through the woods to Cle Elum in the Wenatchee National Forest.
 Spend the night at the Iron Horse Inn, a bed and breakfast with an outdoor hot tub and rooms filled with railroad memorabilia.
-The inn is adjacent to a major rails-to-trails bicycle path that crosses Washington and is near a former railroad station/roundhouse recently converted into a railroad museum.
+The inn is adjacent to a major rails-to-trails bicycle path that crosses Washington State and is near a former railroad station/roundhouse recently converted into a railroad museum.

 Follow scenic back roads over Snoqualmie Pass along the glittering Yakima River.

 Bicycle from the forested hills down into open cattle country near Ellensburg.
 Ride beside the Yakima River as it exits the Cascades and cuts through a beautiful, winding canyon before curving into the apple orchards near Yakima.
 Spend the night at the Birchfield Manor, a luxurious inn with an award-winning wine list.